-Everyone has a criteria when it comes to buying something.
+Everyone has criteria when it comes to buying something.
 When it’s just an individual purchase, these are relatively simple.
 When it’s an organisational purchase, there will be more people involved across different departments.

 When I buy a pair of trainers for example, my criteria would be the size of my feet, whether they are for sport or fashion and the colour I would prefer.

-As you can see here, the above criteria - shoe size and colour - obvious as they are, are not all equal in weight when it comes to actually buying the shoes.
+As you can see here, the above criteria - shoe size, occasion and colour - obvious as they are, are not all equal in weight when it comes to actually buying the shoes.
 A shoe in the wrong size isn’t going to work no matter if everything else is perfect.
 The colour however, is more subjective and has multiple acceptable outcomes that would result in a purchase.

 The same is true for the decision criteria within the organisation you are selling to; they will not all be created equal.
 So how do you decide what is more important than others?
 Where do you focus your energy?

 Whilst you will have identified all of the different criteria from all of the different departments, it is well worth your time considering these in line with the Organisation Chart and who your Champion and Economic Buyer are.

 - What features, functions or pay-offs are top priority for them?

 - Can they exert greater power and influence than other departments to get these criteria to the top of the list?